-Given the lack of evidence for specific ways to improve outcomes for youth and adults with ASD, coupled with the high level of need, many publicly and privately funded initiatives are in place to improve post-secondary educational and employment participation and retention.
+Given the lack of evidence for specific ways to improve outcomes for youth and adults with ASD, paired with the high level of need, many publicly and privately funded initiatives are in place to improve post-secondary educational and employment participation and retention.
 College support programs for students with ASD are developing across the country, and college and universities without these programs consistently express a need for greater ASD-related support services.
-Families and corporations are leading the way in innovations to find and sustain meaningful employment and community housing for adults with ASD.
 Yet, the effectiveness of these post-secondary education and employment programs is almost never evaluated.
 It is important to determine which of these many initiatives are producing positive results and for whom, so that an evidence base can be developed to guide service providers and policy makers as they are deciding which programs to implement.
-Note that this evidence base can involve both manualized treatment recommendations and practice guidelines, as one or the other might be more appropriate in certain settings (e.g., manualized treatments for education professionals versus practice guidelines for community public health initiatives).